 Make the Rice

-Bring the rice and 1¾ cup water to a boil.
-Boil until most of the water has evaporated.
-Cover, and simmer for 20 minutes.
+Preheat oven to 350°F. Bring the rice and 1 3/4 cup water to a boil in a small saucepan.
+Cover, reduce heat, and simmer for 20 minutes.

-Heat the oil in a 10 inch cast iron frying pan over high heat.
-Crack the peppers in half and add to the pan.
-Cook, stirring occasionally, until the oil picks up a golden color, about 2 min.
-Using high heat, press and stir the peppers until the oil picks up a golden color from the chili peppers.
+Heat oil in a 10-inch cast iron pan over high heat.
+Crack the chili peppers in half and add to the pan.
+Stir the peppers until oil is lightly golden, about 2 minutes.
+Remove chile peppers and discard.

 Know Your Cook